-I am a postdoctoral researcher and lecturer at the University of Amsterdam (UvA) and a visiting researcher and lecturer at the St. Petersburg Academic University (SPbAU).
-My research builds around user modeling in search and on other related aspects of information retrieval such as online learning to rank, user simulation, etc. I co-authored a book on Click Models for Web Search (published by Morgan & Claypool), created a corresponding tutorial, presented at several conferences and summer schools, and developed PyClick - an open source Python library of commonly used click models.
+Previsouly, I was a postdoctoral researcher and lecturer at the University of Amsterdam (UvA).
+My researfch was focused on models of user behavior with an emphasis on click models.
+I co-authored a book on Click Models for Web Search (published by Morgan & Claypool), created a corresponding tutorial, presented at several conferences and summer schools, and developed PyClick - an open source Python library of commonly used click models.

 I did my PhD on "Uncertainty in Distributed Information Retrieval" at the University of Lugano (USI) under the supervision of Prof. Fabio Crestani.
 During my PhD, I was working on resource selection, results merging and score normalization, collaborating with Dr. Avi Arampatzis, Dr. Leif Azzopardi, and Dr. Mark Carman.
 I created a tutorial on distributed IR and presented it at several conferences and summer schools.
 I also developed LiDR - an open source Java library of distributed IR techniques.

 During my PhD, I did two internships: an internship at Yandex working with Dr. Pavel Serdyukov and a joint internship at the University of Strathclyde and the University of Glasgow working with Prof. Ian Ruthven and Dr. Leif Azzopardi.

 Before starting my PhD, I worked at the St. Petersburg State University, Information Management Research Group, under the supervision of Prof. Boris Novikov and Dr. Natalia Vassilieva.
 There, I worked on content-based image retrieval and, in particular, on combining color and texture features adaptively based on a query-image.